ChakirBelhaj/software-engineering-processes-group-68/README.md

 > What automated checks do exist on a commit pushed to the main branch?

 **Answer:**
+This github repository performs the following automated checks:
+Gradle Build:
+The build-main.yml and build_2.7.x.yml configuration file shows that the repository uses GitHub Actions to build the main branch for all versions other than 2.7.x and vice versa, respectively..
+When changes are pushed to the main branch or a pull request is opened against the main branch, it triggers a job that sets up Java 17 on an Ubuntu machine, grants execute permissions for gradlew, builds the project with Gradle using the ./gradlew check command.
+This command triggers a series of tasks within the Gradle build system to ensure the integrity of the codebase.
+The tasks involve compiling the source code, running unit tests, and performing static code analysis.
+Thereafter it uploads a JaCoCo report.
+CodeQL Analysis (Java):
+The codeql-analysis.yml configuration file indicates that the repository uses CodeQL analysis for two languages: Java and JavaScript.
+The file states that this action does not run for the dependabot[bot] and that the job is done on an Ubuntu machine.
+It performs CodeQL initialization and uses Autobuild to automatically build any compiled languages.
+If Autobuild fails, it's suggested to manually run the build.
+After these steps, it performs CodeQL Analysis.

 **Q6)**
 >In the context of pull requests, what automated checks are done (consider checks on commits and comments posted in the pull requests by automated tools and bots)?